-Clatsop Community College is accredited by the Northwest Association of Schools and Colleges.
+Clatsop Community College is accredited by the Commission on Colleges, Northwest Association of Schools and Colleges.
 This accreditation assures Clatsop Community College students that their work will receive appropriate recognition from prospective employers and other colleges and institutions.
 You may receive information regarding accreditation by contacting the Office of the President.